ocfgaldino/inmetpy/README.md

 stations = inmet.search_station_by_state(states)
 ```

-To use the a central coordinate to search the most `n` stations close by:
+To use the a central coordinate to search the closest `n` stations:

 ```python
 # Brasilia coordinates